lukso-network/docs/docs/guides/universal-receiver-delegate/set-default-implementation.md

 ## Step 1 - Imports, Constants and EOA

 For starters we need to get the _ABIs_ for the contracts that we will use and the _bytecode_ for the `LSP1UniversalReceiverDelegateUP`.
-After that we need to store the address of our LSP9 Vault and our Universal Profile.
+After that we need to store the address of our Universal Profile.
 Then we will initialize the EOA that we will further use.

 <Tabs>